NicJr1110/BNCK-laravel/README.md

 - art migrate
 - Set the site to bnckfest.test

 ## API Routes

 All future requests should use the root uri `http://bnckfest.test/api/`

 ---

+## Migrate Tables and Seed Tables
+The data that will be seeding is found in database/data
+ - performances.json
+ - artists.json
+ - stages.json

+run the following
+vagrant ssh
+cd code
+artisan migrate:refresh -seed

+---